Iced Coffee Brewing Techniques

 To make Vietnamese iced coffee, place a few tablespoons of coarsely ground coffee into the Vietnamese Phin filter.
 Then, press the filter plate down gently to compact the coffee grounds.
 Position the filter on top of a cup filled with ice.
 Pour a small amount of hot water (about a quarter of the total volume) into the filter and allow the coffee to bloom for a few seconds.
 Slowly pour the rest of the hot water into the filter, and let it drip through onto the ice.

-See also Cold Brewing Coffee Techniques
+See also Best Coffee Brewing Techniques

 Mixing in Sweetened Condensed Milk